jakeheis/Ice/README.md

 The official [Swift Package Manager](https://github.com/apple/swift-package-manager) is great at actually managing packages (resolving package versions, compiling source, etc.), but it lacks in developer friendliness.
 Ice uses Swift Package Manger in its core, but provides a much more developer friendly layer on top of SPM.

 A few features Ice has that SPM lacks:
-- Beautiful, information dense output (particularly while building and testing)
+- Beautiful, yet information dense output (particularly while building and testing)
-- Imperative managing of `Packages.swift`
+- Imperatively manage `Package.swift` (e.g. `ice add RxSwift`)
 - A centralized registry of packages
 - Short command names for the most used commands
 - Automatic rebuilding / restarting an app upon source changes